 Traditionally this type of open weave textile was worn as a breast wrap and used for ritual dance throughout Bali.
 The spaces are said to be the way that the dancer is able to shift between the dimensions.
 This textile is beautiful to wear as the feel is so light, perfect with jeans or with a dress.

 Slit tapestry and supplementary weft patterning, single panel, twisted ends, commercial cotton, natural dyes.
-Woven in Pejeng, 2020.
+Dyed by Threads of Life dye studio, woven in Bali, 2020.

 192 x 55 cm / 75.5 x 21.5 in